Modern Slavery Act 2025

 Whilst our supply base is limited, and most of our business is carried out in countries that have a low prevalence of modern slavery (being Western Europe, the United States and Australia), we recognise that modern slavery is a complex global issue particularly relevant to (amongst others) the healthcare sector.

 In terms of managing risks within our businesses, the controls in place as part of the recruitment, onboarding and deployment of workers are key.
 We also always seek to ensure appropriately robust modern slavery compliance obligations are included in our supplier contracts (managed through our contract lifecycle management system ‘IronClad’).
-We have been subject to successful auditing on certain contracts with UK public authorities on compliance with the standards set out in Public Procurement Note (“PPN”) 02/23 on tackling modern slavery in Government Supply Chains.
-Following the introduction of updated guidance in PPN 009 in 2025 we will be working to ensure a similar level of compliance in 2025.

 Measuring effectiveness